-Party Primaries and Caucuses will occur throughout spring 2020 in each state.
-The earliest begins with the Iowa caucuses on Monday, February 3rd and the last in early June.
+Party Primaries and Caucuses occurred throughout spring 2020 in each state.
+The earliest was the Iowa caucuses on Monday, February 3rd.

-Based on the outcomes of the primary elections and caucuses, party delegates from each state will be sent to the national party conventions.
+Based on the outcomes of the primary elections and caucuses, party delegates from each state were sent to the national party conventions.

-The following links from Ballotpedia contain the rules for delegates for each party and how presidential nominees will be chosen:
+The following links from Ballotpedia contain the rules for delegates for each party and how presidential nominees were chosen:

-Check out the following to see up to date primary election results and awarded delegate counts:
+Check out the following to see primary election results and awarded delegate counts:

-These primary caucuses and elections will culminate at the major party conventions when the presidential nominee and platform for each party will be officially announced.
+Primary caucuses and elections culminated at the major party conventions when the presidential nominee and platform for each party will be officially announced.

 |Major Party Conventions|